 - Work with patients with palliative care needs (this can be a minor part of your workload).

 You are required to be a registered student of the University for each academic year of attendance on the programme.

 You are also required to hold appropriate current professional registration for each academic year of attendance on the programme.

 MSc: Admission to the MSc is limited to students who have successfully completed the Postgraduate Diploma to a high standard.
 Entry to the MSc component is competitive.

 Application deadline: May 31st each year

-Please note: although late applications will be considered where space allows.
+Please note: Late applications will be considered where space allows.